Home

 Select Keywords from Categories

-Note: this feature is ONLY available in Publisher Rocket.
+Note: This feature is ONLY available in Publisher Rocket.
 Amazon does not make this information public.

 Next, Rocket will give you a list of words that describe that category.
 Find a handful that you can use, or even combine, to place as 1-2 of your 7 keywords.
-They can even serve as great inspiration for other keywords that you'll want to use in steps 1 or 3!

 List of Keywords from Categories